ssj-ali/XpressVision/README.md

 # XpressVision
 Android App that detects human face and recognize his/her expressions in run-time.
+Link to the apk:https://drive.google.com/open?id=1qoNL4ldHHnPExTRRGuHpTa9o9mL6QD_2

 ## Steps involved in this creation of app:
 ### A) Prerequiste: Traing and saving the model.